Resolution of the Neutron Star Radius and Mass Anomaliesvia Geometric Vacuum Sintering

 The stability of the star is defined by the maximum load the lattice can support before

-surface state creates a “Geodesic Cage” effect, increasing the effective stability threshold by
+ration limit creates a macroscopic geometric resistance, increasing the effective stability

 M